Are you an adviser? Go to Unbiased Pro

 1. Consider an annuity

-Annuities, which are where you trade some or all your retirement pot for a guaranteed income, have fallen out of favour in recent years.
+Annuities, which are where you trade some or all your retirement pot for a guaranteed income, fell out of favour until recently when rates soared, driven by several base rate rises by the Bank of England (BoE).

-This is due to a couple of factors.
-The first is that pension freedoms - introduced in 2016 - allow you to draw from your retirement funds as and when you please.
+One of the reasons why annuities became less popular was because of pension freedoms, introduced in 2016, which allows you to draw from your retirement funds as and when you please.

 Otherwise known as income drawdown, this has become the preferred choice for retirees.

-Over the last few years, annuities were also out of favour as a combination of increasing life expectancy and low interest rates (at the time) resulted in tumbling gilt yields and pushed annuity rates downwards.
+Before the BoE started hiking the base rate, annuities were also out of favour as a combination of increasing life expectancy and low interest rates (at the time) resulted in tumbling gilt yields and pushed annuity rates downwards.

-An annuity provides a fixed, guaranteed income for life, which can offer some much-treasured security when prices are rising fast.
-And the level of income you can receive has jumped sharply recently.
+An annuity provides a fixed, guaranteed income for life or a specific period, which can offer some security when prices rise fast.

-Another is that the terms you chose at the outset are fixed for the rest of your life - you can't change them.
-But this could be a positive if the certainty of future income is important to you.
+Another is the terms you choose at the outset are fixed for the rest of your life or a fixed period, so you can't change them.
+However, this could be positive if the certainty of future income is important.

 It’s equally important to shop around – some providers will pay you more income than others.